-The Paleo Diet is certainly a big improvement over the Standard American Diet.
-The modern concept of eating Paleo style, however, is pretty far from ancestral eating.
-Here’s why.
+The ‘real’ Paleo Diet is certainly much better than the Standard American Diet.
+The modern Paleo Diet, however, is pretty far from ancestral eating.

-Although this diet has become very well-known, it has many different variants.
+Although the so-called ‘Paleo Diet’ has become very well-known, it has many different variants.
 The main premise, as outlined by its main proponent, Prof. Loren Cordain, is as follows:

 The Paleo Diet is based upon everyday, modern foods that mimic the food groups of our pre-agricultural, hunter-gatherer ancestors.